rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 import os
 ```

-Setup variables that contain baseurl and api key the library would use.
+Setup variables that contain baseurl and api key.
 In the example below I read these from the
 developer machines environment but this can be changed to constant values if required:
 ```
 ethosBaseURL = os.environ["ETHOSBASEURL"]